Shopify is the most popular ecommerce platform in the world. It’s easy to set up and use, has a ton of features, and it’s incredibly affordable.

 4. Let your visitors know what to expect from your product or service

-When you’re launching a new product or service, it’s essential that your landing page tells visitors what they can expect.
+When you’re launching a new product or service, your landing page must tell visitors what they can expect.
 The more specific you can be, the better:

 What problem does it solve?